jennifergalley/uw-alt-text/V2/README.md

 # Word vs Powerpoint
 If you want to switch between word and powerpoint, go to package.json and edit `"app-to-debug"` to be either `"word"` or `"powerpoint"`.

+## How to run the python similarity server
+Go to the `sim` folder and run `python server.py`.
+To install dependencies go to the `sim` folder, install python 3.8 or higher first and then run `pip install -r requirements.txt`.
+Probably the best thing to do in windows is to install it with [Anaconda](https://docs.anaconda.com/anaconda/install/windows/), open "Anaconda Prompt", create an env `conda create -n acc-py python=3.8 --yes`, activate the env `conda activate acc-py`, then run  `pip install -r requirements.txt` and finally `python server.py`.